o3bvv/django-candv-choices/README.rst

         DELETE = SimpleConstant()
         TRACE = SimpleConstant()

 Here we defined a group of constants with no attributes.
-Look pretty, let's use
+Looks pretty, let's use
 it:

 .. code-block:: python